WireGuard

 mtu: int

-Fragmentation size of the underlying Wireguard tun.
+The MTU size of the underlying WireGuard TUN.

-The structure of a Wireguard packet is as follows:
+The structure of a WireGuard packet is as follows:

 - 20-byte IPv4 header or 40 byte IPv6 header